Synthetixio/synthetix-v3/markets/spot-market/README.md

 #### Fees

 The `asyncFixedFee` is applied to async orders instead of the `atomicFixedFee`.
-**Note**: if a custom fee is set for a given transactor, the custom fee takes precendence over all fixed fees.
+**Note**: if a custom fee is set for a given transactor, the custom fee takes precedence over all fixed fees.

 ### Wrapping